matham/ceed/doc/source/installation.rst

     the log window: ``ImportError: Cannot open PROPixx library`` when starting Ceed.
     This is normal and happens because the projector control software is not installed.
     It can be safely ignored for demo purposes.

+    Also, if the Teensy microcontroller is not connected but "Use Teensy" is enabled in the :ref:`tut-config-window`, Ceed won't run experiments.
+Turn it OFF for a demo install.

 Installation on Ubuntu
 ----------------------